EgyAbdo10/monty/README.md

 # ALX monty project
-A group project carried out by
+A group project carried out by Maher and Charis